MLB Nats, Astros Cancel Workouts For Lack Of Virus Test Results - UrduPoint

 "Therefore, we have cancelled our team workout scheduled for this morning.
 We will not sacrifice the health and safety of our players, staff and their families."
 Astros general manager James Click, whose club fell to Washington in seven games in last year's best-of-seven championship series, said his team also had not gotten Friday results.

 "The safety of our players and staff remains our top priority," Click said.
 "The team is still awaiting results from COVID-19 tests taken on Friday.
-Due to the delay in receiving these results, coupled with the contagious nature of the virus, we felt it was prudent to cancel today's workouts.

-" The Astros continue to follow testing and screening protocols, Click said, showing more confidence the US July 4 Independence Day holiday was to blame than systemic trouble that risks the entire campaign.
+Due to the delay in receiving these results, coupled with the contagious nature of the virus, we felt it was prudent to cancel today's workouts."
+The Astros continue to follow testing and screening protocols and believe in the protocols, Click said.

 "Despite these delays over the holiday weekend, we're optimistic that the this process will be ironed out and we'll be back on the field and ready to compete for a championship soon," Click said.